In-patient luxury rehab center in Thailand

 What are the causes of Impulse control disorder?

 The causes of impulse control disorders generally include genetic, biological, and environmental components.
 They depend on the specific disorder.
-Genetic component involves genes that may affect the balance of neurotransmitters and contribute to impulsive behaviors.
+The genetic component involves genes that affect the balance of neurotransmitters and contribute to impulsive behaviors.

 What are the effects of Impulse control disorder?